-Child Custody and parenting time questions are very fact-specific.
-Angela works with clients find creative solutions to custody and parenting time issues in an effort to decrease her client’s emotional and financial stress.
+Child Custody and parenting time questions are very fact specific.
+Angela works with her clients to find creative solutions for custody and parenting time issues in an effort to decrease emotional and financial stress.

 Lallemont Law, LLC can also assist you in answering the following child support questions:

 - My former spouse recently remarried.
 Will that change my child support obligation?

 - I just lost my job.
 Do I still have to pay child support?

 - What is a “substantial change of circumstances” to modify child support?